 LocalQR

-QR code for business cards: free, private, in your browser
+QR code for business cards: create a private vCard QR

 Appearance